aakarsh27/Media_and_Entertainment/README.md

 this is my internship project

-gotta post this without anyon
+gotta post this without anyone finding